ajShamsi/SMTPSecurity/README.md

-# SMTPSecuirity
+# SMTPSecurity
-A school management website to integrate SMTP and HTTP protocola
+A school management website to integrate SMTP and HTTP protocols

 The networking features we tried to implement here :
 1. SMTP protocol for user authentication